 of those who love him, who have been called according to his purpose.”

 And on top of that, He loved me first!

 He Loved me and called me before I knew Him and protected me even while I was his enemy and denying Him.

-alcoholic Father still managed to dedicate me as his as his first born when I was only a few days old.
+alcoholic earthly father still managed to dedicate me as his firstborn when I was only a few days old.
 Like the father of Kunta Kinta did in the TV movie “Roots”,

 my father told me he lifted me up in his hands and dedicated me to God in the biblical tradition.

 As a three-year-old baby, I was taken to the hospital with double pneumonia, and it being 1955… I’ll do the math

 for you… I’m 64… anyway, in 1955 the wonder drug was penicillin, and they gave me a great big dose of it.

 I went into what they call anaphylactic shock and died…